 His patients knew him for his compassion, gentle bedside manner and selfless dedication.
 His partners at the practice appreciated how hard and intensely Dr. Ling worked for good patient care.

-The Buncombe County Medical Society has created this scholarship in Dr. Ling's memory.
+The Western Carolina Medical Society (formerly known as the Buncombe County Medical Society) has created this scholarship in Dr. Ling's memory.

 Number Of Awards

 Public or private high school seniors whose primary legal residence is in Buncombe County, and who are interested in pursuing higher education in any healthcare-related field.